 Instead, what matters is whether you can realistically pay off the loan.
 To assess this, give us a call at 0141 848 7733 and we’ll go through a few simple questions with you.
 If we can offer you finance, then you can drop by our showroom in Paisley near Glasgow and select a car that fits your budget and needs.

-If you remember to take your passport and driving license, you could be enjoying the freedom and independence that a first car gives you on the very same day!
+If you remember to take your passport and driving license, you could be enjoying that freedom and independence on the very same day!

 First car: Everything is more expensive